 Difficulty in breathing is a common complaint these days, with rising pollution coupled with the onset of winter.
-Though not all cases are severe and require medical attention, but if you constantly find it hard to breathe, gasp for breath mostly with the problem becoming worse when you lie down, you must seek medical help immediately.
+Though not all cases are severe and require medical attention, if you constantly find it hard to breathe, gasp for breath mostly with the problem becoming worse when you lie down, you must seek medical help immediately.
 It could be a sign of pulmonary edema!

 Know what exactly pulmonary edema is!

 Pulmonary edema is a condition in which the lungs get accumulated with fluid, making it difficult to breathe.
-It’s also called as lung congestion, lung water, and pulmonary congestion.
+It’s also called lung congestion, lung water, and pulmonary congestion.
 When pulmonary edema occurs, the body struggles hard to get enough oxygen and the person starts feeling shortness of breath.

 Most cases of pulmonary edema are because of heart problems.
-But fluid can accumulate for other reasons also, including pneumonia, exposure to certain toxins and medication, trauma to the chest wall, and visiting or exercising at high altitude.
+But fluid can accumulate for other reasons also, including pneumonia, exposure to certain toxins and medication, trauma to the chest wall, and visiting or exercising at high altitudes.

 Pulmonary edema can be acute or chronic.
 In case of acute pulmonary edema, it is classed as a medical emergency needing immediate attention.

-Read on to know about the symptoms, causes and treatment of pulmonary edema.
+Read on to know about the symptoms, causes, and treatment of pulmonary edema.

 Symptoms of pulmonary edema